nbgrp/singlea/docs/bundles/jwt.md

 ## Configuration

-It is possible to configure a default JWT lifetime value for new clients who do not specified `token.ttl` registration parameter explicitly.
+It is possible to configure a default JWT lifetime value for new clients who did not specify `token.ttl` registration parameter explicitly.
 For this purpose use the `singlea_jwt.config_default_ttl` parameter.